cakeller43/static_blog/priv/posts/Minimal_Api_Plug_Cowboy.md

 ## Starting the router

 Here is where the `--sup` option becomes important.
-We need to tell supervisor how to start our router.
+We need to tell the supervisor how to start our router.
  A Supervisor is a process that watches child processes and knows how to rescue them if they crash.
  You can read more about supervisors, supervision trees, and OTP [here](http://elixir-lang.org/getting-started/mix-otp/supervisor-and-application.html).
 Go ahead and open up `min_api.ex`.
 In here you will see some generated code regarding supervision.
 We want to add our new router as a worker in the children list.